YarosMallorca/TeensyTXBridge/README.md

 # Teensy TX Bridge

-Teensy TX Bridge is a firmware that allows you to control RC transmitters over the Trainer port using PPM, over a USB Serial connection.
+Teensy TX Bridge is a firmware that allows you to control RC transmitters via the Trainer port using PPM, over a USB Serial connection.

 This allows you to make your own control scheme for your aircraft, by sending commands from a computer in real-time.
 This can be used, for example, to control an aircraft using a non-standard controller such as a flight simulator setup, or a custom-built controller.